PancakeTAS/obs-nvfbc-v30/README.md

 Patched NVIDIA driver with NvFBC enabled.
 You can find the patch [here](https://github.com/keylase/nvidia-patch).

 > [!CAUTION]
-> NvFBC on driver versions 560.35.03 or newer seems to be broken at the moment.
-This could be because of NVIDIA adding a pipewire backend, or the NvFBC patch not working anymore (https://github.com/keylase/nvidia-patch/issues/889).
+> NvFBC on driver versions 560.X and 565.X does not work due to the NvFBC patch being incorrect (https://github.com/keylase/nvidia-patch/issues/889).
-> Stick to the 555.58.02 or older versions if you want to use this plugin.
+> Stick to either 555.58.02 (or older) or 570.86.15 (or newer) versions if you want to use this plugin.

 ## Installation
 Unfortunately installing this plugin is not as straight forward as any other plugin, as NvFBC is loaded _before_ the plugin, making patches effectively useless.
 Follow this guide closely: